electron-userland/electron-installer-dmg/README.md

 - `UDZO` :arrow_right: zlib-compressed image
 - `UDBZ` :arrow_right: bzip2-compressed image
 - `ULFO` :arrow_right: lzfse-compressed image (macOS 10.11+ only)

+`additionalDMGOptions` - *Object*
+Additional options to pass through to [`appdmg`](https://www.npmjs.com/package/appdmg)

+You can use this to set additional features like `background-color` and `code-sign`.
+See the docs of the `appdmg` module for all possible options.

 ##### callback